Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Air Force's games this year have hit the over on two of six set point totals (33.3%).

-- When Air Force scores more than 16.0 points, it is 5-1 against the spread and 6-1 overall.
+- Air Force is 5-1 against the spread and 6-1 overall this season when the team notches more than 16.0 points.

-- In games that Air Force picks up more than 282.5 yards, the team is 4-1 against the spread and 5-1 overall.
+- In games that Air Force amasses over 282.5 yards, the team is 4-1 against the spread and 5-1 overall.

-- The Falcons have four giveaways this season, while the Aztecs have 10 takeaways .
+- The Falcons have turned the ball over four times this season, six fewer than the Aztecs have forced (10).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.